open-sdg/open-sdg/docs/quick-start.md

 This document will go over the quickest way to get this platform up and running.
 Here we will choose the simplest approach for automation and hosting, which are to use CircleCI.com and Github.com.
 Note, however, that there are alternatives to this approach, as detailed under the Automation and Hosting sections.

+## Downloading Git

+### Windows

-__Note for Windows users__: You will first need to install [Git for Windows](https://git-scm.com/download/win).
+You will first need to install [Git for Windows](https://git-scm.com/download/win).

+### Mac

+You will first need to install [Git for Mac](https://sourceforge.net/projects/git-osx-installer/files/latest/download).

+Note for Mac users: Once you click the download file you might be faced with an error saying that the installer "can’t be opened because it is from an unidentified developer".
+To resolve this issue, right click on the installer and click Open.
+This will bypass the error.

 ## Signing up and creating forks

 1. If you don't already have a Github.com account, [go to Github.com](https://github.com/) to sign up and then log in.
 1. In the same browser, [go to CircleCI.com](https://circleci.com/vcs-authorize/) and click "Log In With Github".
 Accept any prompts until you are logged in.
 1. Go [here](https://github.com/open-sdg/open-sdg-site-starter) and click "Fork" in the upper right.
+Choose your username to fork the project to your account.
     * Bookmark the forked repository -- this is your "__site repository__".
 1. Go [here](https://github.com/open-sdg/open-sdg-data-starter) and click "Fork" in the upper right.
+Choose your username to fork the project to your account.
     * Bookmark the forked repository -- this is your "__data repository__".

 ## Create SSH keys